opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

     ??? tip "The `ami.tf` file"

-        This Terraform file (ami.tf) is used to find the latest Ubuntu 22.04 AMI (Amazon Machine Image) in AWS ami Catalog.
+        This `ami.tf` is used to find the latest Ubuntu 22.04 AMI (Amazon Machine Image) in AWS ami Catalog.

-        It creates a data source named "ubuntu" that searches for AMIs with these criteria:
+        - It creates a data source named "ubuntu" that searches for AMIs with these criteria:

-        Uses most_recent = true to get the latest version
+        - Uses most_recent = true to get the latest version

-        Filters for Ubuntu 22.04 (Jammy Jellyfish) images using the name pattern
+        - Filters for Ubuntu 22.04 (Jammy Jellyfish) images using the name pattern

-        Ensures it's using HVM (Hardware Virtual Machine) virtualization
+        - Ensures it's using HVM (Hardware Virtual Machine) virtualization

-        Only looks for images owned by Canonical (Ubuntu's publisher) using their AWS account ID (099720109477)
+        - Only looks for images owned by Canonical (Ubuntu's publisher) using their AWS account ID (099720109477)

         This prevents hardcoding a specific AMI ID into the script, which could become outdated.
 The AMI ID is then referenced elsewhere in the Terraform code using `data.aws_ami.ubuntu.id`